 Note: Your keyboard will default to the Standard layout.
 If you want to change this, go to Settings > Ease of Access > Narrator, and choose the Legacy layout.
 You can also get to your Narrator settings by pressing Windows logo key + Ctrl + N. New Narrator commands will not be available in the Legacy keyboard layout if keystrokes for legacy commands conflict with those used in new Narrator features.

 You can now choose what modifier key you want to use in Narrator commands.
 Both the Caps Lock and Insert keys serve as your Narrator key by default.
 You can use either of these keys in any command that uses the Narrator key.
 The Narrator key is referred to as simply “Narrator” in commands.
 You can change your Narrator key in Narrator settings.

 Change View commands are now mapped to the Narrator + Page up and Page down keys.
 You can also use Change View by pressing Narrator + Ctrl + Up arrow and Down arrow.

 Improvements to scan mode

 Scan mode’s Primary and Secondary Action commands have changed.
-Primary Action can be executed by pressing Enter or Spacebar.
-You can complete Secondary Action by adding a Shift key to each of those keys (Shift + Enter or Shift + Spacebar).
+A Primary Action can be executed by pressing Enter or Spacebar.
+You can complete a Secondary Action by adding a Shift key to each of those keys (Shift + Enter or Shift + Spacebar).
 You’ll notice this change regardless of the keyboard layout you select.

 Additionally, several new scan mode keyboard commands have been added that allow you to select text.
 You can learn more about them in Chapter 3: Using scan mode.